 Utilizing VERBIAGE from Class Specification and/or Selection Requirements serving as your description of duties WILL NOT be sufficient to demonstrate that you meet the requirements.
 Comments such as "SEE RESUME" or "SEE APPLICATION" will not be considered as a response; in doing so, your application will be REJECTED.

 It is recommended that you provide your work experience using statements that provide the following three elements: ACTION you took, the CONTEXT in which you took that action, and the BENEFIT that was realized from your action.
 Include specific reference to the impact you made in the positions you have held.

 If you are unable to attach documents to your application, you must email the documents to the Exam Analyst, Sylvia Jaimez at email@example.com within 15 calendar days of filing online.
 Please ensure to reference your attachment(s) by including your full name, examination number and examination title in the subject of your email.

 SOCIAL SECURITY NUMBER LANGUAGE:

 Please include your Social Security Number for record control purposes.
 Federal law requires that all employees have a Social Security Number.

 For candidates who may not have regular access to a computer or the internet, applications can be completed on computers at public libraries throughout Los Angeles County.

-All applications must file their application online using their own user ID and password.
-Using a family members or friends user ID and password may erase a candidates original application record.
+All applicants must file their applications online using their own user ID and password.
+Using a family member or friend's user ID and password may erase a candidate's original application record.